MISS CLEO-English bulldog

 Color: black tri color

-Spayed /UTD: yes/soon
+Spayed /UTD: yes/yes

 Children under 4: no